sathyalog/graphql-tutorial/README.md

 #Delete Author

 Delete a record from mongodb by using a snippet in resolvers and schema.js.
 Please refer the code related to this commit and screenshots.

+#Update Author

+Update a record in mongodb using graphiql by adding a snippet in resolvers and schema files.